Home

 In 1656, the Black Plague swept across Western Europe and Italy, and Kircher spent most of his time nursing the ill and attempting to find a cure.
 He examined the blood of his patients through a microscope and thought that the plague was caused by vernimuli in the blood.
 What he might well have seen was large bacteria in the contaminated blood specimens rather than the much smaller plague bacillus (Yersinia pestis).
 Despite this error, Kircher’s work is notable as the first attempt to apply the microscope to finding the cause of a disease and the first mention of a germ theory.

-Kircher was not only a brilliant scientist, but also a “business oriented” and very influential man.
+Kircher was not only a brilliant scientist but also a “business-oriented” and very influential man.
 He is one of the first scientists who was able to command support through the sale of his works.
 Sometime around 1660 he sold exclusive rights to publish his books to a prominent Dutch publisher for a large sum of money.
-Kircher apparently understood the patronage game very well, let’s mention only some of his patrons—popes Urban VIII and Alexander VII, Holy Roman Emperors Ferdinand II and Ferdinand III, Christina, Queen of Sweden, etc. For example his books on magnetism (1640) and the Egyptian language (1643) he dedicated to the Emperor Ferdinand III, who not only paid for the printing of his books, but also granted Kircher a pension.
+Kircher apparently understood the patronage game very well, let’s mention only some of his patrons — popes Urban VIII and Alexander VII, Holy Roman Emperors Ferdinand II and Ferdinand III, Christina, Queen of Sweden, etc. For example, his books on magnetism (1640) and the Egyptian language (1643) he dedicated to Emperor Ferdinand III, who not only paid for the printing of his books but also granted Kircher a pension.

 Kircher’s notable Museo Kircheriano (Museum Kircherianum) was founded in 1650 with a donation from Alfons Donnius, secretary of the Roman Senate and people.
-From a wide variety of nobles and rulers, he received extensive gifts of stuffed animals and birds from the new world for the museum.
-A visit to the “Museum Kircherianum” with skeletons, sculptures, paintings and mechanical equipment as were soon indispensable part of a visit to Rome.
+From a wide variety of nobles and rulers, he received extensive gifts of stuffed animals and birds from the New World for the museum.
+A visit to the “Museum Kircherianum” with skeletons, sculptures, paintings, and mechanical equipment was soon an indispensable part of a visit to Rome.

-Although Athanasius Kircher is known for a number of innovations, the vast majority of his output consisted of compilations of already known material.
+Although Athanasius Kircher is known for several innovations, the vast majority of his output consisted of compilations of already-known material.
 His interests ranged widely over both the humanities and the sciences, and his most significant contribution was in the dissemination of this knowledge.